yusefmosiah/choir-scales/docs/ProofOfText.md

 Choir's Proof of Text represents a pioneering approach to content curation in the social media landscape.
 By leveraging a consensus-driven edit process anchored in token-based incentives, Choir ensures that content quality is upheld collectively.
 This mechanism not only fosters a high-quality, collaborative environment but also aligns economic incentives with community-driven governance, paving the way for a sustainable and equitable social media ecosystem.

-As Choir progresses, continuous refinement of this consensus mechanism will be vital to address scalability and maintain balance between speed and quality.
-Nevertheless, Choir stands at the forefront of reimagining social media, where content integrity and user collaboration are seamlessly integrated through innovative blockchain technology.
+As Choir progresses towards its MVP launch on October 17, 2024, and its ambitious goal of releasing an AI model by April 27, 2025, continuous refinement of this consensus mechanism will be vital.
+The integration of the Authors Chat, enhanced Solana wallet functionality, and the implementation of the CHOIR token ecosystem will play crucial roles in realizing the full potential of the Proof of Text mechanism.
+Choir stands at the forefront of reimagining social media, where content integrity and user collaboration are seamlessly integrated through innovative blockchain technology.